dotnet/AspNetCore.Docs/aspnetcore/migration/inc/start.md

    ![Migrate Options](~/migration/inc/start/static/migrate_options.png)
 1. A wizard will now appear that allows you to create a new project or select an existing project.
    ![Migrate Wizard](~/migration/inc/start/static/migrate_wizard.png)
-1. After completing the wizard, you have an ASP.NET Core project that proxies requests that do not exist there onto the ASP.NET Framework app.
+1. After completing the wizard, you have an ASP.NET Core project that proxies requests to routes that do not exist there onto the ASP.NET Framework app.

 ## Upgrade supporting libraries